MarkoM-dot/.dotfiles/README.md

 This is my personal configuration and you may run the installation script at your own risk.

 Docker is used to simulate the automated configuration on a new machine for testing purposes.
-Unfortunately, installing rust tools is slow but are required by neovim.
+Unfortunately, installing rust tools is slow but required by neovim.

 ### Ansible